Anyone who has quit an addictive substance understands how tough it is to get through cravings.

-Knowledge is power, so here’s some basic information on cravings to help you understand what’s happening in your body and mind when urge to drink, use, smoke, or grab a brownie hits.
+Knowledge is power, so here’s some basic information about cravings.
+This can help you understand what’s happening in your body and mind when the urge to drink or use strikes you.

 Triggers bring on cravings.